Key arrests so far from the Capitol riot - KVIA

 At one point, after a recipient of the texts expressed concern, Meredith replied back, ‘Lol, jus havin fun,'” the court documents read.

 Meredith let the FBI search his hotel room, phone, truck and its trailer.
-Inside the trailer, agents found three guns — a Glock 19, a 9mm pistol and an assault rifle — and “approximately hundreds of rounds of ammunition,” the court documents say.
+Inside the trailer, agents found two guns — a 9 mm Glock 19 pistol and a Tavor X95 assault-style rifle — and “approximately hundreds of rounds of ammunition,” the court documents say.

 Meredith was scheduled to appear in court on January 13.